Coast Tram: Route

 The service makes 67 stops along the almost 67 km line, with a tram running every 10 min during the peak summer months (every 20 min in the winter months), and in 2016 was used by roughly 15 million passengers.

 Notable features are the sea-view between Ostend and Middelkerke, the tracks through the dunes at De Haan, the fast speed, the two alternative routes that exist around both ends of the Leopoldkanaal locks, and the similar single track diversion around the inland end of the Boudewijnkanaal lock.

 The maximum speed is officially 70 kph.
 This speed is common between the villages.

+Fares and ticketing

+The Coast Tram is part of the De Lijn network with a flat fare of €3 regardless of distance travelled, including transfers starting within 60 minutes of the initial journey.
+Multi-journey and unlimited tickets are also available.

 Rolling stock

 In 2021–22, 48 new CAF Urbos Zeelijner low-floor trams entered service to replace all the older BN series 6000, the last of which was withdrawn on 23 September 2023.
 The series 6000 were similar to the Métro Léger de Charleroi LRV fleet and, to a lesser extent, the LRTA 1000 class of the Manila Light Rail Transit System yellow line.
 They were originally six-axle vehicles with two sections, but later extended with an extra low-floor centre section.
 During the summers from 2006 to 2022 HermeLijn trams were loaned from Ghent and Antwerp tram networks (also operated by De Lijn) for use on the coast tram line.
 All trams, except the loaned HermeLijn from Ghent are unidirectional and have to be turned on a loop in order to reverse direction.